It’s that time again. Results for the 2019 July bar exam are in for every state.

 That’s OK.
 A different firm had given me an offer the day before.

 I accepted it.
-I withdrew from yet another interview process.
+I withdrew from yet another promising interview process.

 But there was an issue with a conflict check that took nearly a month to conduct.
 They rescinded the offer.